gabrielagustin/Extract-points/README.md

 - read_AMSR2_GW1AM2, read_Aquarius_L2_SCI, read_SMAP_L1B, read_SMAP_L1B_S0_LORES

 These functions read the satellite images and plot the selected variables using the basemap library.
+Each type of satellite image needs its particular reading function due to the organization of the .H5 file, for example: the location and format of the variables, in addition, in some cases the variables have different samplings according to the frequency of the band.

 Dependences: